openalea/lpy/doc/user/integration.rst

                 """ Wait for selection of elements with the following text """ pass

-From the Lsystem point of view, it is possible to use the function ``animate`` or ``record`` to plot using the defined plotter the 3D interpretation of the Lsystem at each step.
+From the Lsystem point of view, it is possible to use the function ``animate`` or ``record`` to plot at each step the 3D interpretation of the Lsystem using the defined plotter.

 Graphical Parameters Manipulation
 =====================================

 The L-Py GUI makes it possible to define graphical parameters by the user and usable within the simulation.
-For this, som code are defined at the end of the Lsystem code. in addition to the variables defined in its namespace, it is possible to have access to the predefined graphical parameters of an Lsystems using some globals variables:
+For this, some code are defined at the end of the Lsystem code.
+In addition to the variables defined in its namespace, it is possible to have access to the predefined graphical parameters of an Lsystems using some globals variables:

 .. code-block:: python